 Deep Brain Stimulation

 Epilepsy is most commonly treated with medication.
 However, in some circumstances surgery is needed to eliminate the focus of seizures or a device may be implanted to decrease the number of seizures.
 Dr. Levine works with epileptologists and epilepsy monitoring unit at Holy Cross Hospital to help screen and eventually treat surgically those patients that require this approach.
+Our practice was one of the first in our region to use laser ablation to treat epilepsy.
+This new approach allows for surgical treatment of epilepsy using a minimally invasive technique.
+Through a single incision, less than one inch long, we can eliminate the seizure focus.
+With this new technique the patient usually goes home the following day.

 Radiosurgery is a technique used to treat tumors or vascular malformations of the brain without cutting the skin.
 Carefully designed radiation beams are delivered to the site, minimizing damage to surrounding structures.
 This is ideal for patients with multiple tumors of the brain.
 Radiosurgery is also used when conventional surgery might be too dangerous.
 Radiosurgery is not useful for every situation but plays a very important role in the surgical treatment of brain tumors.
 Stereotactic Radiosurgery is a minimally invasive alternative to conventional brain surgery in some circumstances.
 This procedure allows safe and effective treatment for many types of intracranial tumors and vascular malformations.
 By using radiation sources with the aid of sophisticated dose planning software, Radisurgery can often treat conditions once considered inoperable.
 A linear accelorator delivers beams or X-rays that converge on and destroys tumor cells and abnormal blood vessels, such as arteriovenous malformations (AVMs).